We have received a lot of questions regarding printable files, for printing your own invitations asking which file type is best.

 ONLINE PHOTO/PRINTING COMPANY (such as Walmart or MPIX)

-Printing with an online photo company for photo prints OR cardstock cards to be mailed to you with envelopes:
+Printing with an online photo company for photo prints OR cardstock cards to be mailed to you with envelopes: You need a JPEG.

 You can upload your file through their website and order printed cards with envelopes to be mailed to you.